Skip to content

 MPI execution

-MPI parallelization is typically used to distribute independent observations (rays) across processes.
+MPI parallelization is implemented only in the retrieval code and is used to distribute independent retrieval cases across MPI ranks.

 OpenMP threading

-The number of OpenMP threads is controlled via the environment variable OMP_NUM_THREADS:
+The number of OpenMP threads is controlled via:

 export OMP_NUM_THREADS=4

-This configuration uses up to 32 CPU cores in total.
+This uses up to 32 CPU cores in total.

 HPC batch systems

 On HPC systems, JURASSIC is typically run inside a batch job script.
-A minimal example (Slurm-style) is shown below:
+Example (Slurm):

 #!/bin/bash